 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child or young person’s welfare.
 We will ensure that our concerns about our students are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child or young person’s welfare.

-Our Designated Safeguarding Lead (DSL) is Miss Joanna Cole (Head of Upper School) who can be contacted on firstname.lastname@example.org and Olivia Wernick is the Deputy DSL (email@example.com).
-The Governor in charge of Safeguarding is Cassia Howells (firstname.lastname@example.org).
+Our Designated Safeguarding Lead (DSL) is Mrs Helen Nurton who can be contacted on firstname.lastname@example.org.
+Deputy DSLs are Jack Houghton (email@example.com), Dave Ayres (firstname.lastname@example.org), Steve Smith (email@example.com) and Jemma Boddington (firstname.lastname@example.org).
+The Governor in charge of Safeguarding is Cassia Howells (email@example.com).

 If you are concerned about a child or young person’s welfare, please record your concern and any observations or conversation heard, and report it to the DSL as soon as possible the same day.
 Staff should refer to the Safeguarding policy and guidance in the staff handbook.
 We take safeguarding concerns seriously and will react in line with national and local guidance, following our policy.